← Back to 史記

 西西 西 西 西西 西

-Some said that Tai Gong was of broad knowledge and once served King Zhou.
-King Zhou was without the way, so he left him.
-He wandered and persuaded the feudal lords, met with nowhere, and finally returned west to the Western Earl of Zhou.
-Some said that Lü Shang was a recluse scholar who hid by the seashore.
+Some say that Tai Gong was widely learned and had once served King Zhou.
+King Zhou had no virtue, so he left him.
+He traveled among the feudal lords but met no patron, and finally returned west to the Western Earl of Zhou.
+Others say that Lü Shang was a recluse who lived by the seacoast.
 When the Western Earl of Zhou was imprisoned at Youli, San Yisheng and Hong Yao, who had long known him, recruited Lü Shang.
-Lü Shang also said: 'I have heard that the Western Earl is worthy and moreover good at nourishing the old.
-Why not go there?'
-The three persons sought beautiful women and rare objects for the Western Earl, presented them to King Zhou, and thereby redeemed the Western Earl.
-The Western Earl was able to come out and returned to his state.
-Speaking of the reason Lü Shang served Zhou, though it was different, yet essentially he was the teacher of King Wen and King Wu.
+Lü Shang said: “I have heard that the Western Earl is worthy and also good at caring for the old.
+Why not go there?”
+The three men sought beautiful women and rare objects for the Western Earl and presented them to King Zhou, thereby redeeming him.
+The Western Earl was then able to leave and return to his state.
+However, Lü Shang came to serve Zhou may have differed, but in the end he was the teacher of Wen and Wu.

 4